krastin/education-assignment/terraform-getting-started.md

 $ terraform init
 ```

-You shoud check for any errors.
+You should check for any errors.
 If it ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply